-Knowing they are happy is the most important thing for all pet owners.
-Bunnies have great personalities just like a cat or dog.
-Every single one is different.
+Knowing your rabbits are happy is the most important thing.
+Bunnies have great personalities just like a cat or dog and every single one is different.
 They are very inquisitive, clever, mischievous, loyal and loving creatures.
 The key to a happy bunny is giving them the best care and accommodation.
 Learn to understand your rabbits behaviour and you will learn so much yourself.

 In this section…

 - Bunnies are very easy to toilet train

 - Bunnies love routine

 - Bunnies have moods & sulk too

 - Bunnies love to stretch out and relax